zkhan93/zkhan93.github.io/articles/c/_posts/2015-11-23-linked-list-in-c.markdown

 *   Allocated memory should be released after use, using `free()` function.

-Now let's look at the code below, although the code is self explanatory we will explain each portion seperately.
+Now let's look at the code below, although the code is self explanatory we will explain each portion separately.

 {% highlight c linenos %}